FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 *"Wait", you may say, "why do I need an Express server again?"*

-This has to do with the authorization code grant.
-This grant relies on a user interacting with a browser, but still needs a server-side component to handle passing tokens and authorization codes to and from the authorization server, aka FusionAuth.
+This has to do with the Authorization Code grant.
+This grant relies on a user interacting with a browser, but still needs a server-side component to handle passing Tokens and Authorization Codes to and from the Authorization Server, aka FusionAuth.
 This keeps all of your sensitive data on the server-side of your app, and makes this data far less likely to be intercepted and hacked.
 This is called the 'backend for frontend' pattern, and is used in the OAuth 2.0 auth code grant flow.

 ### Configure the folders and packages